codedthemes/gradient-able-free-admin-template/angular/readme.md

 Gradient Able is a free angular admin dashboard template built with Angular and latest Bootstrap 5.
 It is meant to provide the best possible User Experience with highly customizable feature-rich pages.
 It is a complete Dashboard Template that has easy and intuitive responsive design whether it is viewed on retina screens or laptops.

 ✨ Support us!
-If you like this theme, click the ⭐ (Top right) and let it shine
+If you like this theme, click the ⭐ (Top right) and let it shine.

 ![IMG_8566.jpg](https://org-public-assets.s3.us-west-2.amazonaws.com/Free-Version-Banners/GITHUB-FREE-ANGULAR-REPO%20-%20Gradient.jpg)